Rasayan/Rasayan/README.md

 <h2 align="left">Hi 👋!
-My name is Rasayan and I'm a Front-End Dev and an aspiring ML enthusiast, from India</h2>
+My name is Rasayan and I'm a Full-Stack Dev and an aspiring ML & Web3.0 enthusiast, from India</h2>

 ###